aditya-142/code-documentation/README.md

 ## Features

-- **Local & GitHub Support**: Analyze Python projects from local directories or GitHub repositories.
+- **Local & GitHub Support**: Analyze projects from local directories or GitHub repositories.
 - **Automatic Documentation Generation**: Automatically generate documentation based on your Python code's structure and content.
 - **Customizable Template**: Provide a custom structure for your documentation or use the default template.
 - **Documentation Evaluation**: Compare the generated documentation against a reference document and receive an evaluation report.